-Genetics, environment, chemicals and nutritional deficiencies are a few factors that can result in over or under-production of neurotransmitters.
+Genetics, environment, chemicals, and nutritional deficiencies are a few factors that can result in the over- or under-production of neurotransmitters.
 Once out of balance, the nervous system begins to compensate – which, in time, can lead to neurological or psychological symptoms.

 Some of the more common psychological conditions today are known to be accompanied by neurotransmitter imbalances.
 However, it’s also possible for individuals to present with similar symptoms yet have unique foundational imbalances.
 Testing helps clarify these root issues.

 Do These Symptoms Sound Familiar?

 If you regularly suffer from 3 or more of these symptoms, you might have a neurotransmitter imbalance.

 - Poor concentration,

 - Sleeping problems